Ontario details plan for 3 paid sick days after a year of mounting pressure | CBC News

 Unclear if science table consulted on plan

-According to the Opposition NDP, the vote represented the 25th time the Ford government has voted down a proposal for paid sick days in 2021 alone.

-Asked if the province consulted with its own science advisory table on the plan, McNaughton responded:
+Asked if the province consulted with its own science advisory table on the plan, the labour minister responded:

 McNaughton was also asked why it took the province so long to respond to the repeated calls for such a measure.
 On that, he replied, "We moved decisively when COVID-19 hit the province ...
 We advocated to the federal government to improve this program."